fiaasco/borgbackup/README.md

 molecule test
 ```

 This scenario tests the most common functionality on Debian platforms.
-It runs a backup server and the latest 2 Debian official releases.
+It runs a backup server on the 2 latest official Debian releases.

 #### centos
 ```
 molecule test -s centos
 ```

 This scenario tests the most common functionality on EPEL platforms.
-It runs a backup server and the latest 2 CentOS official releases.
+It runs a backup server on the 2 latest official CentOS releases.

 #### ubuntu
 ```
 molecule test -s ubuntu
 ```

 This scenario tests the most common functionality on Ubuntu platforms.
-It runs a backup server and the latest 2 Ubuntu official releases.
+It runs a backup server on the 2 latest official Ubuntu releases.

 #### multiple
 ```